How To Forgive Someone Who Broke Your Trust, And Move On

 They may stop fulfilling your expectations of trust when you have known each other for some time.

-2. Practice Empathy: Try to understand their situation.
-This was the best they could do; virtue was not their strong suit.
-This may help you see them as a flawed human being, making it easier to forgive.
+2. Try seeing their situation with empathy.
+Empathy doesn’t mean you condone them.
+It means you understand their situation.
+Perhaps this was the best they could do.
+You and most others would have done otherwise, but what they did was their best.
+This lets you see them as a flawed person, making it easier to forgive.

-3. Acknowledge Your Feelings: Allow yourself to feel the hurt and anger without judgment.
+3. Accept your feelings with all honesty.
+Allow yourself to feel the hurt and anger without judgment.
 Label your emotions and process them to move faster toward forgiveness.

-5. Set Boundaries: Forgiveness doesn’t mean you will tolerate their future offenses from now on.
+5. Set boundaries with this person: Forgiveness doesn’t mean you will tolerate their future offenses from now on.
 No. So set strong boundaries with them.

-7. Take Small Steps: Start with small acts of forgiveness, forgiving minor grievances.
+7. Take little steps of forgiveness: Start with small acts of forgiveness, forgiving minor grievances.
 Gradually work your way up to bigger issues.

-8. Seek Support: Talk to friends, family, or a therapist about your feelings.
+8. Seek professional support: Talk to friends, family, or a therapist about your feelings.
 Sharing your experience can provide new insights and make the process feel less isolating.

+Morton Deutsch defined trust as the “confidence that one will find what is desired from another, rather than what is feared.”
 Trust can be a state or an attitude.
-It’s a faith in the reliability, ability, or truth of someone that can change with circumstances and people.
-Morton Deutsch defined trust as the “confidence that one will find what is desired from another, rather than what is feared.”

 Jane Penaz Eisner says that trust is a trait in close relationships, that is, it is stable over time and consistent across different relationships (Eisner, 1992).